 Simon Industrial and Professional Fellowships

-Regulations and guidance for the Simon Industrial and Professional Fellowship.
+Regulations and guidance for the Simon Industrial and Professional Fellowship

 Introduction and background

 The Simon Industrial and Professional (SIP) Fellowships were established in 1990 to complement the Simon Research Fellowships in the Social Sciences.
 The Fellowships provide opportunities for people employed in industry, commerce, the public sector, third sector, other professional services, or who are self-employed to undertake a fixed-term placement within the University.
 The Fellowship may be used for activities such as capacity building, or to scout and develop opportunities for business engagement, research impact, knowledge exchange or other activities of strategic importance identified by the University.

 Criteria and conditions